There is someone lies dead in the bushes,

 and return to the bottle, well pleased.

-Before leaving the scene, as his trademark
+Before leaving the scene, he'd be counting

 and then swiftly return to the shelter